 What causes ankylosing spondylitis?

-Nobody knows what triggers the inflammation that starts the damage, but it may have something to do with a gene called HLA-B27.
-Research suggests more than nine out of 10 people with ankylosing spondylitis carry this gene, which is estimated to affect eight out of every 100 people in the general population, most of whom do not have ankylosing spondylitis (iv).
+Nobody knows what triggers the inflammation that starts the damage, but it may have something to do with a gene called human leukocyte antigen B27 (HLA-B27).
+Research suggests more than nine out of 10 people with ankylosing spondylitis carry this gene, compared with eight out of every 100 people in the general population, most of whom do not have ankylosing spondylitis (iv).

 However, if you have HLA-B27, it doesn’t mean you’ll develop the condition, as only one to two per cent of people with the gene have ankylosing spondylitis (v).
 If you pass it on to your children they’ll also have a lower than 20 percent chance of developing it (people who carry the HLA-B27 gene have a one in two chances of passing in to their children) (iv).
-However, if you have a close family member – such as a parent or sibling – who has ankylosing spondylitis, you’re three times more likely to develop the condition than others who don’t have it in their family.
+However, if you have a close family member – such as a parent or sibling – who has ankylosing spondylitis, your risk of developing the condition is 15 - 20 per cent higher than others who don’t have it in their family (v).

 Why some people with HLA-B27 develop ankylosing spondylitis while others don’t isn’t clear, but environmental factors are thought to be involved.